A Face in the Crowd (film): Plot

 In late 1950s America, radio journalist Marcia Jeffries encounters drunken drifter Larry Rhodes while recording a segment at a rural Arkansas jail.
 She invites him to speak to the audience and sing while playing his guitar, and he becomes instantly popular.
-Marcia dubs him "Lonesome" Rhodes and fast-tracks him onto his own radio program.
-Marcia enlists the support of the show's writer Mel Miller and witnesses the charismatic Rhodes ad-lib his way to Memphis-area popularity, effectively criticizing local politicians along the way.
+Marcia dubs him "Lonesome" Rhodes and fast-tracks him onto his own local radio program.
+Marcia enlists the support of the show's writer Mel Miller and witnesses the charismatic Rhodes ad-lib his way to Memphis-area television popularity, effectively criticizing local politicians along the way.

 When Rhodes pokes fun at his sponsor, a mattress company, it initially pulls its ads, but when his adoring audience revolts by burning mattresses in the street, the sponsor discovers that the issue actually increased sales.
 Rhodes returns to the air with a new awareness of his persuasive power.
 He begins an affair with Marcia and proposes marriage to her.

 Rhodes is offered a deal—put together without his knowledge by Joey, the overambitious assistant to the owner of the mattress company—to star in a new television show in New York; the rising star accepts the offer and signs a contract that allows Joey to manage him.
-Rhodes also becomes the national spokesman for the energy supplement firm that sponsors his show, and his buoyant charisma tremendously increases their sales.
+Rhodes also becomes the national spokesman for the energy supplement firm that sponsors his show, selling Vitajex as a faux male enhancement product, and his buoyant charisma tremendously increases their sales.
 As his fame, influence and ego increase, Rhodes is enlisted to improve the appeal of a presidential hopeful, Senator Worthington Fuller of California, and rebrands Fuller as an everyman with the folksy nickname "Curly".

-In contrast to his friendly onscreen persona, Rhodes has become an egomaniac who berates his staff.
-Marcia's hopes of marrying Rhodes are dashed, first when a woman claims to be his legitimate wife, and again when he returns from Mexico married to 17-year-old drum majorette Betty Lou.
+In contrast to his friendly on-screen persona, Rhodes has become an egomaniac who berates his staff.
+Marcia's hopes of marrying Rhodes are dashed, first when a woman claims to be his legitimate wife, and again when he returns from Mexico married to seventeen-year-old drum majorette Betty Lou.
 Rhodes and Marcia enter into a profit-sharing agreement after she reminds him of her role in his success.
 Mel, who loves Marcia, leaves to write an exposé on Rhodes.
 Joey has an affair with Rhodes's young wife, and Rhodes sends her back to Arkansas.
 However, he cannot extricate himself from the business arrangement with Joey, as Joey owns 51% of the company.
 Rhodes goes to Marcia's home, where he tells her about his political ambitions and admits that she helped him become who he is.
-While he falls asleep, Marcia gets dressed and leaves in a taxi.
+While he falls asleep, Marcia gets dressed and leaves.